Painting in Any Weather: Tips for Sun, Rain, and Snow

 Application Techniques

-Apply paint in thin, even coats and avoid over-brushing.
-Two or three thin coats are better than one thick coat.
-This allows for proper adhesion and prevents cracking.
+Apply thin, even coats and avoid over‑brushing.
+Two or three light coats outperform a single heavy one by improving adhesion and reducing cracking.

-Work in sections to avoid lap marks and blend each section into the next for an even finish.
-Painting in temperatures over 95 F can cause issues, so start early and avoid the hottest part of the day when possible.
+Work in manageable sections to prevent lap marks and blend edges into the next area for a uniform finish.
+Painting above 95°F (35°C) can cause issues, so start early and avoid peak heat when possible.

 Painting in Humid and Rainy Conditions

-- Choose weather-resistant materials.
-Use paints, primers, and sealants that are specifically meant for exteriors or rated for high-humidity areas.
-These are less likely to become tacky, drip, or not adhere properly.
-Oil-based paints, acrylics, and latex/acrylic paints typically work better than watercolors or tempera paints.
+- Choose weather‑resistant materials.
+Use paints, primers, and sealants rated for exteriors or high‑humidity areas.
+Oils, acrylics, and latex/acrylics typically perform better than watercolors or tempera outdoors.

 Caring for Exterior Paint in Sunny Weather